 Then, we were all hit with some disappointment.
 We noticed most if not all, prices weren’t what they seem.
 It’s an old retail marketing black-hat trick.
 Jack your prices up to then put them down to whatever discount percentage off the price to give that outlet feel.

 After spending a few hours in the so-called outlet, we decided enough was enough of looking around and getting something to eat.
 Most of my group of friends fancied a burger-based meal, so we didn’t eat at the food court.
-In fact, we found a really nice-looking restaurant near the entrance, called ‘Kua Aina’, a Hawaiian-themed burger & sandwich restaurant.
+We found a nice-looking restaurant near the entrance, called ‘Kua Aina’, a Hawaiian-themed burger & sandwich restaurant.

 When we finally got in and were given a table, we sat down, ordered, and waited with our soft drinks for about a good 15 minutes until the waiter had come to apologize with some bad news.
 They had run out of burger buns and politely asked us if we’re okay with slices of bread instead.

 No, we weren’t happy.
 I just couldn’t see myself enjoying a meaty burger as I crunch through the toast.
 It was just an uncomfortable feeling.
 To add insult to injury, the people behind us had buns!
 Confused and upset about this, they had advised us it was yet another mistake of theirs to serve the group behind us first.

 We got a full refund (even our half-finished drinks).
 It was only too late that I had checked the reviews for the burger restaurant, to which most were horrendous.
 It highlights how important reviews are these days when trying to avoid disappointment from so many seemingly great products and services.